 Afterward, it’s time to set up your water pump in the pond.
 Preferably on a shallow shelf.
 Test the waterfall for leaks by running the hose up to the top of the waterfall.
 You may fill up any gaps or holes with dirt or moist sand.
 Also, keep an eye out for the stagnant spots we mentioned before and use the Stones to fix them.

-Choosing A Pond Water Pump, Filter, and Liner for you Garden Pond
+Choosing A Pond Water Pump, Filter, and Liner for your Garden Pond

 When it comes to picking equipment for your pond, it might be tough to know where to begin.
-There’s a ton of information that might be misleading and too complicated out there that can make this all the more confusing.
+There’s a ton of information that might be misleading and too complicated out there, which can make this all the more confusing.
 We’ve simplified everything and made this easy for you to understand.

 Before anything, you must first figure out the size of your pond.
 More space to work with means bigger and more powerful components.
-There are formulas that are universally used to figure out the size of a pond.
+Some formulas are universally used to figure out the size of a pond.

 “Length x Width x Average Depth x 7.5 = Total US Gallons (x1000 for Litres)” is the formula you’d follow for rectangular ponds and “(0.785 x Top Diameter x Bottom Diameter x Depth) x 7.5 = Total US Gallons Radius x Radius x 3.142 x Depth x 1000 = Total Litres” for round ponds.